Dublin Wives: Lisa Murphy

-Lisa Murphy is the former fiancé of dancer Michael Flatley, owns a beauty salon "A New Lisa Life", and has also appeared in magazines.
+Lisa Murphy is the former fiancé of dancer Michael Flatley, owns a beauty salon "A New Lisa Life," and has also appeared in magazines.
 Murphy describes herself as being "a bit of a square" and surprisingly shy.
 After an interview on Ireland AM, Gerald Kean announced that he and Lisa were planning to get married.
 That relationship has since ended.

 Roz Flanagan

 Roz Flanagan is from County Monaghan.
 Flanagan and her husband Vincent manage a family food business and have four daughters.
-Flanagan met her husband at the age of sixteen, and married him when she was twenty.
+Flanagan met her husband at the age of sixteen and married him when she was twenty.
 Flanagan donates much of her free time to supporting The Cari Foundation.

 Virginia Macari

-Virginia Macari is a fashion designer, actress and model.
-Macari is a member of the "Macari Fish and Chip dynasty".
+Virginia Macari is a fashion designer, actress, and model.
+Macari is a member of the "Macari Fish and Chip dynasty."
 She was born in Italy but raised in Cork.

 Macari has a son named Thor.
 She is attempting to launch her own bikini line.

 Name change

-In late 2012, NBC became interested in Dublin Housewives (which is not part of the Real Housewives franchise) and noticed similarities between it and their franchise.
+In late 2012, NBC took notice of Dublin Housewives (which is not part of the Real Housewives franchise) and found similarities between it and their franchise.
 After viewing an episode of the show, NBC requested changes be made.

 It was agreed between NBC and TV3 that the 'Housewives' title of the series would be replaced by 'Wives' and that Dublin's Spire be removed from the programme's logo, which appeared similar to promotional material for The Real Housewives of New York City which features the iconic Empire State Building.

-According to a report in the Irish Independent, the change came after direct contact from NBC which owns The Real Housewives franchise, recently valued by The Hollywood Reporter as being worth upwards of half a billion dollars.
+According to a report in the Irish Independent, the change came after direct contact from NBC, which owns The Real Housewives franchise, recently valued by The Hollywood Reporter as being worth upwards of half a billion dollars.

-A TV3 source stressed that all contact with NBC had been amicable, and that NBC were impressed by Dublin Wives.
+A TV3 source stressed that all contact with NBC had been amicable, and that NBC was impressed by Dublin Wives.